 It’s likely there have been hundreds of applications for a vacancy, but generally only a dozen or fewer candidates will progress to the interview stage.
 The fact that you’ve been offered an interview should be a huge boost to your self-confidence.
 Your potential employer has seen something in you, so you should have the belief to see that in yourself as well.
 On the whole, the person interviewing you wants you to do well.
 You need to be prepared to answer what you might think of as ‘difficult’ questions, but they’re unlikely to be trying to deliberately trip you up.
 If you prepare properly for your interview, you’ll give yourself the best chance for success.

-You can have all the skills and experience a potential employer is looking for, but if you don’t have the confidence to believe that you can succeed, you’re setting yourself up for failure before you even start.
-So, are we entering an era now when self-belief is more important than experience in finding your next role?
+You can have all the skills and experience a potential employer is looking for.
+If you don’t have the confidence to believe that you can succeed, you’re setting yourself up for failure before you even start.
+So, don’t underestimate the importance of self-belief when looking for your next role.
 Find out more about building your self-belief skills at The Employment Organisation https://www.youthemployment.org.uk/young-professional-training/self-belief-skills-young-professional/

-If you’d like some support with writing your CV, preparing your LinkedIn profile, completing job applications or preparing for interview, please get in touch.
+If you’d like help with CV writing, a cover letter, LinkedIn profile, job applications or to improve your interview techniques, please get in touch.
 We’d be very happy to talk to you about the services we have to offer.